arpanrec/bitwarden-exporter/README.md

 - **⚠️ Warning**: Debug logs may contain sensitive information.
 When enabled, the temporary directory will NOT be automatically deleted.

-## Roadmap

-- Make a cloud-ready option for bitwarden zero-touch backup, Upload to cloud storage.
-- Restore back to bitwarden.

 ## Credits

 [@ckabalan](https://github.com/ckabalan)